dabeaz/lifty/README.md

 systems, formal verification, software engineering, and more.

-What you'll find here is a simulator of elevator hardware with none of the brains of elevator behavior.
+What you'll find here is a simulator of elevator hardware with none of the brains of elevator control.
 It's intended use is as an educational tool.
 Thus, think of it as an empty canvas for exploring various kinds of programming projects involving elevators (see the "Ideas" section at the end for possible projects).